mtheall/ftpd/README.md

 Custom Graphics
 ---------------
-Modify the .png files in the `gfx` to add your own graphics.
+Modify the .png files in the `gfx`folder to add your own graphics.

 **app_banner:**
 this image will appear on the top screen before you run the application (.3ds and .cia)